If your question isn’t here, contact me!

 Not at all!
-In some creative fields, you need to be born with talent.
-For example: singers need good vocal chords, dancers need some co ordination.
+Singers need good vocal chords, dancers need some co ordination.
 Not so for visual art.
 Creating wonderful paintings is a skill that can be learned!
 If you have the time and interest, you can learn to paint.
 Remember, even the most famous artists were beginners once!

-Not at all.
-Although there are some links between them, drawing and painting are really separate skills.
+Nope.
+Although there are definitely links between them, depending on your style, drawing and painting are separate skills.
 As a beginner, you can only absorb so many concepts at once.
 Frequently a student will take some painting lessons, and then decide later to pick up a drawing course.

 My courses and memberships are offered in an interactive private web space.
 You may post your work there – if you want to.
 But it is a “guilt free zone”, meaning, you don’t have to post your work unless you want to.
 If you are happier working through the lessons and not posting, that is fine.
 However, there are some advantages to posting your work.
 You will find other members are encouraging and kind with their comments.
 It’s a great way to get some feedback, knowing that we all respect the fact that you are holding the brush.